Business Sales Agents / Business Transfer Agents - All You Need To Know

 How do I find a reputable and competent business transfer agent?

-We maintain the UK's largest database on business brokers - where they're based, what types of businesses they specialise in selling, how much they charge, what their reputation in the market is etc. Here's a brief directory listing demonstrating that there are literally hundreds of business brokers in the UK.
-And here's a little snapshot from our database showing you the vast talent available in the UK.
+We maintain the UK's largest database on business brokers - where they're based, what types of businesses they specialise in selling, how much they charge, what their reputation in the market is etc. There are literally hundreds of business brokers in the UK - read some reviews here.

 If you want more advice on brokers, or need assistance finding the right broker for your business, download our free guide on using the right broker to get 50% - 200% more for your business.
 Or get in touch.